araza6/araza6/content/about.md

 type: 'page'
 ---

-I am a senior year undergrad in Computing Mathematics, with minors in physics and computer science here at [City University of Hong Kong](https://www.cityu.edu.hk/).
+I am a senior year undergrad in Computing Mathematics, with minors in physics and computer science here at the [City University of Hong Kong](https://www.cityu.edu.hk/).
 Broadly, I like to research the marriage between quantum information science and learning theory.
-At present, I am a [Google Summer of Code](https://summerofcode.withgoogle.com/) student with [QuTiP](http://qutip.org/) working to bring autodifferentiation capabilities to complex hamiltonians in QuTiP.
-For further information, see my resume [here](/Asad_RAZA_resume.pdf)
+At present, I am an exchange student at the Faculty of Mathematics, University of Waterloo.

+## Talks/Presentations

+- *Quantum advantage in training binary neural networks* ([1810.12948](https://arxiv.org/abs/1810.12948)) [[slides](/QBFNNs_QIC710.pdf)] \
+Research Project for the course [QIC 710](http://cleve.iqc.uwaterloo.ca/qic710/index.html): Introduction to Quantum Information Processing at the University of Waterloo, Nov 30, 2020.